Filters

 Accepting New Patients

 Stephen Hook is an Ophthalmologist in Weslaco, Texas.
-Dr. Hook is rated as a Distinguished provider by MediFind in the treatment of Subconjunctival Hemorrhage.
+Dr. Hook has been practicing medicine for over 44 years and is rated as a Distinguished provider by MediFind in the treatment of Subconjunctival Hemorrhage.
 His top areas of expertise are Subconjunctival Hemorrhage, Blepharitis, Conjunctivitis (Pink Eye), and Hyphema.
 Dr. Hook is currently accepting new patients.

 Distinguished in Subconjunctival Hemorrhage